 Most people who visit Kutaisi do so because they are either arriving to or leaving from Kutaisi airport, which has become a hub for budget airline WizzAir and has affordably connected Georgia to many Western European destinations.

 While most people flying into Kutaisi airport tend to ignore all there is to see and do in the city and get on the bus direct to Tbilisi, this is truly a shame, as Kutaisi is very much worth visiting.

 If you arrive in Kutaisi by bus, it is worth knowing that the main bus station is located several kilometres from the city centre and you will likely need to take a taxi to the city centre.
-There is currently no Uber in Georgia, however, we recommend using the Maxim Taxi app while in Kutaisi, which operates in much the same way with licenced taxi drivers.
+There is currently no Uber in Georgia, however, we recommend using the Bolt app while in Kutaisi (and in major Georgian cities, in general), which operates in much the same way with licenced taxi drivers.
 A taxi from the bus station to the city centre should cost about 4GEL.